aya49/metaclean3/README.md

 ## Citation

-This package is an implementation of the MetaClean3.0 method as described in the paper:

-***

-If this package helped you in any way please consider citing!
+If this package helped you in any way please cite MetaClean3.0's paper:

+(TBP)